iadarshrawat/Estate-Easy/README.md

-# Task-Troppers
+# Real Estate Website

-Task-Troppers is a platform similar to Fiverr that connects freelancers with clients.
-Users can post tasks, browse freelancer profiles, and hire professionals for various services.
-The project is built using the MERN stack with Node.js, MongoDB, Prisma, and React.js.
+This project is a full-stack real estate website that allows users to buy or rent properties.
+It is built using the MERN stack with Node.js, MongoDB, Prisma, React.js, and Socket.io for real-time communication.

 ## Table of Contents